Natural Horse Keeping

 breeding & foaling

-The separating, or weaning, of the foal from its mother will take place when the foal has reached the age of about 8 to 12 months.
-The foal will tell us when it is ready, and will suffer no trauma when we place it in another group of horses, still being able to see its mother.
+The separating, or weaning, of the foal from its mother will take place when the foal has reached the age of 9 to 24 months.
+In Nature, foals keep drinking milk from their dam until the age of 9 months to 2 years.
+The close relationship between mare and foal continues until the youngster becomes sexually mature and leaves its natal group around the age of 2 to 3 years old.
+At Havana Horses, we let the foal tell us when it is ready, and therefore it will suffer no trauma when we place it in another group of horses, still being able to see its mother.
 In this manner, weaning is casual and without drama.
 The foal will be raised by its mother as well as the other horses in the herd, and will grow into a social and mentally well-balanced horse.